 - 1. Clean all the areas around the oil ports of the pump and cylinder(s). - 2.
 Inspect all threads and fittings for signs of wear or damage, and replace as needed. - 3.
 Clean all hose ends, couplers, or union ends. - 4.
 Remove the thread protectors from the hydraulic oil outlets. - 5.
 Connect the hose assembly to the hydraulic oil outlets, and couple the hose to the cylinder.
-NOTE: Seal all hydraulic connections with Power Team HTS6 thread sealant.
-PTFE tape can be used if only one layer is used and it is placed two threads back from end.
+NOTE: PTFE tape may be used to seal hydraulic connections.
+Carefully apply only ONE layer of tape.
 Any loose pieces of tape could be pinched and broken off inside the pipe end, causing the tape to travel through the system and possibly obstruct the flow of oil.
 Remove old tape from both fittings (male & female) and leave the first thread exposed (no tape).